 This means that Beagles can thrive in a big suburban home, but also a smaller apartment unit.
 Given the adaptability of this breed, there is no reason why they wouldn’t be able to live a happy life.
 Even so, you’ll need to take care of their physical needs.

-Pitfalls of Beagles in Apartments
+Potential Problems of Beagles Living in Apartments

 Though Beagles can make fantastic dogs for your apartment, there are qualities that make them less than ideal in small, crowded spaces.
 For example, Beagles can be energetic dogs – thus needing a lot more activities with smaller space.